Narwel99/Selective-attention-in-VLMs/README.md

    ```
   conda activate Segm
   ```
-  -Download all necessary libraries, you can use the requirements.text files
+  - Download all necessary libraries, you can use the requirements.text files
   There is two of them, for Segmentation use requirementsS.txt
    ```
   pip install -r /path/to/requirementsS.txt
   ```
-  -open ManualSegmentation notebook
+  - open ManualSegmentation notebook
-  -Select Appropriate Kernel (here Segm)
+  - Select Appropriate Kernel (here Segm)
-  -run the cells
+  - run the cells

   ### Model inference
   - create another environment with specific python version for the Model